PiPass/blockpage/README.md

 Install
 ------
 Installation on a vanilla Pi-Hole is completely automated.
 Execute ``bash <(wget -qO- https://sputnik.roen.us/pipass/scripts/install.sh)`` to install, and you should be done.
+Please make sure you have php-curl installed before running the install.
+Install it by executing ``sudo apt update && sudo apt install -y php-curl``.

 If you have a more complex installation (e.g. using ``NGiNX`` as a webserver), follow these steps below.